Andy McNab: Fiction writing

 McNab is the author of a number of action thrillers written with the help of a ghostwriter.

 The Nick Stone Missions are a successful series based on an ex-SAS soldier working on deniable operations for British intelligence.
 The series draws extensively on McNab's experiences and knowledge of Special Forces soldiering.
 The Boy Soldier Series was written with the co-operation of Robert Rigby and follows a boy named Danny Watts and his grandfather Fergus, apparently a rogue ex-SAS soldier.

-McNab has also written books for Quick Reads, a charity that supports World Book day.
+McNab has also written books for Quick Reads, a charity that supports World Book Day.
 BBC raw words offers exclusive audio versions of the latest Quick Reads by Andy McNab, Last Night Another Soldier (2010), read by Rupert Degas.
 Other fiction books include Audio Stories, Men at War series, Battlefield 3, Tom Buckingham series, and two young adult series: Dropzone Stories and The New Recruit series.

 McNab worked with DICE serving as the game's consultant on military tactics for Battlefield 3.
 He penned a tie-in novel called Battlefield 3: The Russian, which follows the story of a Spetsnaz GRU commando Dmitri "Dima" Mayakovsky and his involvement against the PLR (People's Liberation & Resistance), an Iranian paramilitary insurgent group, as well as his connection to the antagonist.
 The novel was released on 25 October 2011.

 Film work

-After his work on the Miramax film Heat, Miramax acquired the film rights to the first four of McNab's novels, and Echelon (2012) is currently in production, based on the book Firewall (2000).
-McNab will co-produce and co-write the script and also act as technical adviser.
+After his work on the Miramax film Heat, Miramax acquired the film rights to the first four of McNab's novels, and as of 2011 Echelon was in production, based on the book Firewall (2000).
+McNab is to co-produce and co-write the script and also act as technical adviser.
 In 2014, Luke Evans was cast as Tom Buckingham in Red Notice with Nick Love as director.
-McNab will be consulting as technical advisor and have a role in production as well.
+McNab is to consult as technical adviser and have a role in production as well.
+This did not end up happening.

 Other work

 McNab took part in E4's Big Brother: Celebrity Hijack on 13 January 2008.

-The Mobcast e-book platform he co-founded with Tony Lynch was sold to Tesco for £4.5 million with McNab's stake being worth £1 million.
+The Mobcast e-book platform he co-founded with Tony Lynch was sold to Tesco for £4.5 million; McNab's share was £1 million.